International and comparative corporate law

 Objectives and learning outcomes of the course

-In this course, we seek to provide an understanding of the development of the corporate form and key concepts of company law in a comparative context.
-We approach this task by use of a critical analysis of comparative law theories that seek to explain legal development in a globalising economic environment.
-We will also take an historical perspective.
-This will be done by exploring the evolution of business cultures and the conceptual underpinnings of the corporate entity and by showing how these have been developed in different times and places.
-In particular, the course will examine the evolution of business cultures, corporate forms, and core company law concepts from within the four origin legal systems, ie the major industrial powers of the nineteenth and early twentieth centuries, to their application and further development outside these powers.
-Especial emphasis will be given to the transplantation and adaptation of corporate entity and company law concepts and their application to pressing problems such as corporate governance.
+- Examining the evolution of business cultures, corporate forms, and core company law concepts from within the four origin legal systems, ie the major industrial powers of the nineteenth and early twentieth centuries, to their application and further development outside these powers, with especial emphasis on the transplantation and adaptation of corporate entity and company law concepts and their application to pressing problems such as corporate governance.